oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The flow contains the following steps:

-(A) Resource server of Domain A request a token for protected resource in Domain B. This specifiction does not cover this step in particular.
+(A) The resource server of Domain A requests a token for the protected resource in Domain B from the authorization server in Domain A. This specifiction does not cover this step in particular.
 A profile of Token Exchange {{RFC8693}} may be used.

 (B) The authorization server (of Domain A) determines the authorization server (of Domain B).
-This could have been passed by the client, is statically maintained or dynamically resolved.
+This could have been passed by the client, is statically maintained, or dynamically resolved.

 (C) Once the authorization server is determined an authorization grant is issued internally.
 This reflects to [Token exchange](#token-exchange) of this specification and can be seen as an "internal token exchange".

 (D) The issued authorization grant is presented to the authorization server of Domain B. This presentation happens between the authorization servers and authorization server A may be required to provide client authentication too while doing so.

-(E) Authorization server of Domain B returns an access token to access the protected resource.
+(E) The authorization server of Domain B returns an access token for access the protected resource to the authorization server of domain A.

-(F) Authorization server of Domain A returns that access token to the resource server.
+(F) The authorization server of Domain A returns that access token to the resource server.

-(G) The resource server uses received access token to access the protected resource.
+(G) The resource server uses the received access token to access the protected resource.

 # Acknowledgements {#Acknowledgements}
 {: numbered="false"}